 By far the most widely used method for collecting data is through secondary data collection, commonly called secondary research.
-This process involves collecting data from either the originator or a distributor of primary research (see Primary Research Tutorial).
+This process involves collecting data from either the originator or a distributor of primary research (see Primary Research topics below).
 In other words, accessing information already gathered.

 In most cases this means finding information from third-party sources, such as industry research reports, company websites, magazine articles, and other sources.
 But in actuality any information previously gathered, whether from sources external to the marketer or from internal sources, such as accessing material from previous market research carried out by the marketer’s organization, old sales reports, accounting records and many others, falls under the heading of secondary research.

 Secondary research offers several advantages for research gathering including:

 Before the internet era, accessing good secondary data required marketers to visit libraries or wait until a report was shipped by mail.
 When online access initially became an option marketers needed training to learn different rules and procedures for each data source.
 However, the internet has changed how secondary research is accessed by offering convenience (e.g., easy, nearly anywhere access) and generally standardized usage methods for all data sources.

 Researchers are often attracted to secondary data because getting this information is much less expensive than if the researchers had to carry out the research themselves.